gianlucarloni/causality_conv_nets/README.md

-This repository contains the code to experiment with our framework of Causality-driven Convolutional Neural Networks.
+This repository contains the code to experiment with our framework of **Causality-driven Convolutional Neural Networks**:

 [[**ESWA 2024** (Journal paper)](https://doi.org/10.1016/j.eswa.2024.123433)]
 [[**ICCV 2023** (Conference paper)](https://openaccess.thecvf.com/content/ICCV2023W/CVAMD/html/Carloni_Causality-Driven_One-Shot_Learning_for_Prostate_Cancer_Grading_from_MRI_ICCVW_2023_paper.html)]

-To read about the rationale behind the investigation, please have a look at the following section.
+## Summary
+We present a new plug-in attention-inspired module to discover and exploit weak causal signals directly from images via neural networks for improving CNN classifiers.
+We model how the presence of a feature in one part of the image affects the appearance of another feature in a different part of the image.
+Our **Mulcat** method consists of a CNN backbone and a **causality-factors extractor** module, which computes weights to enhance each feature map according to its causal influence in the scene.
+We demonstrated the effectiveness of our method both in fully-supervised and few-shot learning and for different medical image classification tasks.
+Our lightweight block is architecture-independent and easy to add to existing convolutional models, including attention-based solutions, where it enables synergy.
+With this method, the overall classification performance can be increased and more robust predictions (which focus on relevant parts of the image) are produced.

 To [**Get Started**](https://github.com/gianlucarloni/causality_conv_nets/tree/main#get-started) with the coding, just skip to the section at the bottom!